 The review process is completely electronic.
+The application is uploaded by the student, and then reviewed and submitted by the dissertation chair.
 Applications for review of research can be submitted at any time, and are often returned within 4 weeks if minimal risk to participants can be verified.
 Still, applicants will want to plan ahead, as IRB reviewer schedules and the volume and complexity of proposals extend return time.
 If the study involves more than minimal risk to participants, the student should expect significantly longer to get the study approved.
 The student needs to be aware that revisions are typically required and these take additional time to review and process.

 All parts are to be submitted at the same time.
 Incomplete applications and/or failure to follow directions will result in a returned application and significant delay in the approval process.
-Full directions can be found on Institutional Review Board site, which has the most current forms, instructions, and information related to submitting an application to TCS IRB committee.
+Full directions can be found on Institutional Review Board site, which has the most current forms, instructions, and information related to submitting an application to TCSPP IRB committee.